Photo and Video Policy

 Staged photography, with or without a hired professional photographer, is not permitted in the museum including, but not limited to, graduations, proms, engagement/bridal portraits, or weddings.

 While at the Amon Carter Museum of American Art, visitors may be photographed by museum photographers or other authorized parties.
 These images may be used to publicize the museum and its activities in print, online, and in display materials, and they may also be distributed to the media.
 Attendance on the museum premises constitutes implied consent for the use of visitors’ likenesses in the museum’s promotional materials.

 Members of the media must make arrangements for all photo and video shoots in advance, and must be escorted by a staff member at all times or have permission from Communications and Marketing to shoot independently.
-To schedule your visit contact the Communications and Marketing department by email or by calling 817.989.5065.
+To schedule your visit, email the Communications and Marketing department or call 817.989.5065.
 Photo shoot requests that cannot be staffed will be declined.